Ideas for Low-Cost Kids Ministry Events

 Everything backwards.
 Walk backwards.
 Eat dessert first.
 Play games with backwards rules that make no sense.

-Costs nothing creates sense silly adventure.
+Costs nothing, creates a sense of silly adventure.
 Kids love when adults act stupid too.

 Backwards relay races.
 Backwards spelling contests.
 Singing songs backwards which was ridiculous but hilarious.

-Sarah embraced chaos kids saw her as way more fun than usual.
-Sometimes breaking rules is best entertainment.
+Sarah embraced the chaos and kids saw her as way more fun than usual.
+Sometimes breaking rules is the best entertainment.

 Indoor Camping Experiment